declare-lab/conv-emotion/README.md

 # Emotion Recognition in Conversations

+### Updates

+End-to-end version of ICON and DialogueRNN have been released.

 This repository contains implementations for three conversational emotion detection methods, namely:
 - bc-LSTM (keras)
 - CMN (tensorflow)